 FB: Heart Of Dallas Bowl - Welcome Dinner & Gift Suite

-Mike Simmonds is in his fourth year at North Texas as the offensive line coach.
+Mike Simmonds is in his fifth year at North Texas as the offensive line coach.

 Under Simmonds, the Mean Green offensive line once again was one of the best in the nation in protecting the quarterback.
 The Mean Green offensive line for the second straight season ranked in the top-10 in the nation for fewest sacks allowed.
 NT allowed only 11 sacks in 2013, which ranked seventh in the nation.
 Since 2012, the North Texas offensive line has allowed the fewest sacks in the nation with just 17.